sriram-rao/basic-db/report/project1.md

 We have started with using cstdio for file handling (i.e. fopen, fread, etc).
 This is easily changed in the paged file manager if we decide to migrate.

 ### 6. Member contribution (for team of two)
-- Explain how you distribute the workload in team.

 We discussed the design for PFM, Record, Slot Directory and Page at first.
 We divided the code to be written.
 For the first project, Sriram started with the PagedFileManager and FileHandle.
 Subhamoy started with the models for Record and Slot Directory.
 The implementation for using these in Record Manager is split and in a sense, it is a combined effort.